learningtapestry/learning-tapestry-developer-test/README.md

 - Ask us if you're unsure about something.
 - Don't submit your project without tests.
 You won't have time to test everything, so choose what to test.
 - It's better to accomplish only part of the project well, than to get partway done with everything.
+- Use all the time available to you - if you can implement more and specify/estimate less of the project, that will improve your score.
+But wrapping up your work on the project clearly/cleanly is paramount.

 ## References